Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

     dist.barrier()

-In Lightning, this code is abstracted out by the :ref:`../common/trainer`.
+In Lightning, this code is abstracted out by the :doc:`trainer <../common/lightning_module>`.

 Non-essential code
 ==================